Kingcogu06/sd2-rizvi2.github.io/contribution.md

 30/11/25 - Daniyal finished all the functional requirements for the software requirement specification

+1/01/26 - Mwelwa added more fucnctional reqirements on top of daniyals for the software requirement specification.

-30/12/25 - Daniyal edited the planning sections to make it sound and flow better.
+30/12/25- Daniyal edited the planning sections to make it sound and flow better.
 Planning section is fully complete

+31/12/25 - Mwelwa added to the planning section and edited the grammar and spelling. planning complete

 01/01/26 - Daniyal finished the requirements page